chryzxc/bug-recon-ai/README.md

 # Bug Recon AI

-Bug Recon AI is a web-based tool designed to automate the initial phases of bug bounty reconnaissance.
+Bug Recon AI is a tool designed to automate the initial phases of bug bounty reconnaissance.
 It leverages popular open-source tools to gather information about a target domain, including subdomain enumeration, port scanning, and web technology identification.

 ## Features